Jones Around The World

 • Visit The National WWII Museum.

-• Have a glass of wine and popular cheese plate at Bacchanal Fine Wine & Spirits.
+• Have a glass of wine and a popular cheese plate at Bacchanal Fine Wine & Spirits.

 • Watch the sunset while enjoying a cocktail at Hot Tin Rooftop Bar.